Pylons/substanced/docs/locking.rst

    the resource before calling :func:`~substanced.locking.unlock_resource` to ensure that a user can't lock a resource he is not permitted to.

-To unlock a resource usin a token:
+To unlock a resource using an explicit lock token:

 .. code-block:: python